 The records review consisted of a search of online professional survey reports and records of archaeological sites maintained by the SHPO, an examination of historic maps, and a review of historic structures listed in the Louisiana Historic Resources Inventory for an area encompassing a 1.6 km (1.0 mi) radius of the project area.
-The records review indicated that three previous cultural resource investigations and three archaeological sites (16CD88-16CD90) had been documented within this radius.
-One of the previous surveys and one of the archaeological sites overlap the current project area.
+The records review indicated that six previous cultural resource investigations and two archaeological sites (16CD88-16CD89) had been documented within this radius.
+One of the previous surveys included all of the current project area, but was not conducted in accordance with the current SHPO guidelines and as a result the area was re-surveyed.
+No standing structures were recorded within or directly adjacent to the project area.